isomerpages/moe-ast-moehc/_school-histories/Schools/Westwood Secondary School.md

 #### **School History**
 Westwood Secondary School (WWSS) was established in 2000 as a government co-educational school.
 It accepted its pioneer batch of 200 students in January that year, and shifted from a modest block in Hua Yi Secondary School to its present location at 11 Jurong West Street 25 on 4 December 2000.
 With the handover of the campus on 5 February 2001, WWSS had its official school opening on 12 November 2002, beginning the journey of nurturing and educating Westwoodians for the future.

 In 2001, the school introduced its flagship programme, Westwood Bytes.
 Comprising In-Touch, Rev-Up and Home@Westwood, this is a dynamic, multimodal programme that looks into the holistic development of every Westwoodian.
-Westwood Bytes stretches students’ potential – be it moral, physical or linguistic – and keeps them in touch with current local and world events.
+Westwood Bytes stretches students’ potential – be it moral, physical or linguistic – and keeps them in touch with current local and world events.&nbsp;&nbsp;

 The first homecoming in 2008 was a casual lunch that was held to bring together former students.
 WWSS celebrated its 10th anniversary in 2010.
 A larger-scale homecoming dinner was organised in 2014.
 Ties with the school and old friendships are renewed; today, the Westwood alumni form an important part of the school.